Winners Summary

 Yes |

-We also like this broker’s rollover IRA decision tool, which asks six questions to help you figure out the best next move for your old workplace retirement plan.
+I also like E*TRADE's rollover IRA decision tool, which asks six questions to help you figure out the best next move for your old workplace retirement plan.
 For example, maybe leaving your money in your old employer plan is actually the best choice for you (some employer plans offer low-cost investment options, money in a workplace plan is protected in bankruptcy, unlike IRAs, etc.), or maybe you want to transfer the money to your new workplace plan (if your new employer allows that).
-Or, maybe you do want an IRA so you have greater control over your investments, and you can start building your investment portfolio at a broker, with all of your accounts in one place.
-It’s a decision tree, for sure, and E*TRADE helps answer those questions.
-Plus, E*TRADE charges a big fat $0 transaction fee on all U.S. mutual funds.
-That is so cool.
-Learn more by checking out my E*TRADE IRA review.

 Roth IRA account fees comparison